A joint venture

 Together we bring a wealth of experience in developing nuclear power stations across the world, as well as proven safety and security records.
 This long-standing cooperation and extensive capability in the nuclear industry will bring numerous benefits to the UK.

-General Nuclear System shareholding
+General Nuclear System Limited shareholding

-General Nuclear System is a UK registered company which is owned by General Nuclear International Limited and EDF Energy Holdings Limited, the UK subsidiaries of CGN and EDF respectively.
-General Nuclear System acts on behalf of the three joint requesting parties: CGN, EDF and General Nuclear International (GNI).
-For practical purposes General Nuclear System is referred to as the ‘UK HPR1000 GDA Requesting Party’.
+General Nuclear System Limited is a UK registered company which is owned by General Nuclear International Limited and EDF Energy Holdings Limited, the UK subsidiaries of CGN and EDF respectively.
+General Nuclear System Limited acts on behalf of the three joint requesting parties: CGN, EDF and General Nuclear International (GNI).
+For practical purposes General Nuclear System Limited is referred to as the ‘UK HPR1000 GDA Requesting Party’.

 The CGN Group is the owner and operator of both nuclear power and renewable energy plants.
 As a holding company, CGN has 41 subsidiaries with over 35,000 employees worldwide, providing customers with professional integrated energy solutions, including nuclear power plant design, construction, operation, maintenance and nuclear fuel supply.
 CGN is the largest nuclear power operator in China and the largest nuclear power constructor worldwide.